bjindal1305/analog-clock/README.md

 ## **1. Methodology**
+Application tries to simulate Analog clock by processing the time and activating the pixels of various hands and rotating it using simple arithmatic behaviour.

 ## **2. Description**
 Application automatically picks your system time and process this information to display time on a Analog Clock.